Songweiping/songweiping.github.io/_pages/about.md

 <span style="color:red">News</span>
 =====
 1. May 2020.
 Our paper "TIMME: Twitter Idelogy-detection via Multi-task Multi-relational Embedding" was accepted by KDD'2020 with ORAL presentation.
-1. Dec.
-2019.
-I joined Huawei Noah's Ark Lab as a research intern, working on graph representation leanring and recommender systems, under the supervision of [Dr. Changying Du](https://changyingdu.github.io).
 1. Aug.
 2019.
 Our paper "AutoInt: Automatic Feature Interaction Learning via Self-Attentive Neural Networks" was accepted by CIKM'2019.
 1. Jul.
 2019.
 A graph representation learning literature repository was released at [MilaGraph](https://github.com/DeepGraphLearning/LiteratureDL4Graph).
 1. Mar.
 2019.
 We release our codes and datasets on recommender systems at [MilaGraph](https://github.com/DeepGraphLearning/RecommenderSystems).